kidist-amde/birth-monitor/README.md

 ```

-If you are using conda, do the following:
+If you are using conda, use the following steps instead.
+Firstly, create the virtual environment:
-Create virtual environment:
 ```
 conda create -n your_venv_name
 ```